OrnellaDelVicario/tripwise_tripweather/README.md

 ## 📄 Overview

 The `TripWeather` service is a microservice designed to provide essential weather data for the TripWise application.
-Its primary function is to act as an **API wrapper** for an external weather service, providing a unified and reliable source of weather information for other microservices.
+Its primary function is to serve as an **API wrapper** for the OpenWeatherMap API, providing a reliable and unified source of weather information for both front-end applications and other microservices.

-This service handles two main functionalities:
+This service is built with a dual-purpose architecture:
-1.  **Current Weather**: Provides a real-time weather snapshot for a given city.
+* **Public Access:** Provides general weather data (current and forecast) that does not require user authentication.
+This is intended for public-facing features on the TripWise application, such as showing the weather on the homepage.
-2.  **Weather Forecast**: Delivers a 5-day weather forecast, consolidated into daily entries, for travel planning.
+* **Secure Access:** Provides weather data for authenticated user actions, such as saving weather information to a user's journal entry.

 ---